 When ds was young, dear hubby and I went to the store together.
 Hubby would push ds in his stroller while I used the cart.
 Now that he is much older he just walks with me.

-Wiping down the carts at high risk areas like WalMart has saved my family a lot of sickies.
+Wiping down the carts at high risk areas has saved my family a lot of sickies.
 We have a thumb sucker and the rowdy rule is one hand on the cart at all times.
 I traced our chicken pox last year to the one out of town shopping trip that I forgot to use wipes.
 Our grocery store now has a dispenser of wipes which is thoughtful of them.